Devlet II Giray

 Devlet II Giray (1648–1718) was Khan of the Crimean Khanate from 1699 to 1702 and from 1709 to 1713.
-His eldest son was Selim II Giray.
+He was the eldest son of Selim I Giray.

-First Rule (1699–1702)
+First rule (1699–1702)

 Selim I Giray, after his retirement in 1699, recommended Devlet II Giray Khan to the post who was confirmed in the rank of Khan by the Ottoman Empire.
 In the early years of his reign, he faced a conflict that broke out between his brothers and Kalga Nureddin for important positions within the Khanate.
 One participant in the dispute, Goran Gaza, fled to Bujak and there gathered around himself rebellious Nogays that had intended to leave the subordination of the Crimea.
 This rebellion was suppressed by Devlet II Giray.
 Soon Khan had difficulties with foreign states.
 The Ottoman Empire, which signed peace treaty with Moscow, ignored all the warnings of the Khan, who reported on the plans of Peter I of Russia to continue to wage war in the south.
 Devlet II Giray tried to organize an army against the will of the Ottoman sultan Mustafa II, but was immediately stripped of his power.
 Sultan restored Selim I Giray to the Crimean throne.